-At Culture Amp, we believe that being Culture First is how we will succeed.
-When making decisions, a Culture First company always considers the impact on people and culture.
-Rather than seeking perfection, these types of companies place value on continuous improvement of both the culture and the individual.
+At Culture Amp, we believe that being culture first is how we will succeed.
+When making decisions, a culture first company always considers the impact on people and culture.
+Rather than seeking perfection, these types of companies value continuous improvement of both the culture and the individual.

-As we grow, how we live out the values of being Culture First becomes more complex.
-However, this challenge is not unique - all startups are faced with the decision of how to scale their culture as they grow.
-One of the ways we support our growth in a sustainable way is by using our own product.
+As we grow, how we live out the values of being culture first becomes more complex.
+However, this challenge is not unique – all startups are faced with deciding how to scale their culture as they grow.
+One of the ways we sustainably support our growth is by using our product.
 Feedback from our engagement surveys has helped us grow through milestones in employee size, through new product launches, highlighted the need to revisit our company values, and recently helped us through an acquisition.

 This year, we made one of our most significant survey-powered decisions yet.
 For one week, we brought every Camper together at Culture Camp in Melbourne, Australia.

 As we reflect on this momentous occasion we wanted to share with you, our community, how it came to be, what we’ve learned so far (that might help you in your offsite planning) and how our experience at Culture Camp is helping us scale a culture first company.

 The data backing our decision for Culture Camp